KaishuoWang/Toxic-Span-Detection/Lexicon-based/README.md

 # Lexicon based approach

+We are using Orthrus Lexicon Dictionary, we haved listed it in the reference

+## Evaluation
 | f1 | evaluation result |
 | -- | -- |
 | 0.62 | 0.6170 |

-We are using Orthrus Lexicon Dictionary, we haved listed it in the reference

 ## Reference
 Marco Palomino, Dawid Grad, and James Bedwell.
 2021.
 An ensemble approach to identify toxicity in text.
 In SemEval.